 Benefits: You detect the most profitable partners and analyze why some are more or less efficient than others.
 The most complex data is quickly analyzed to optimize your indirect sales strategy.

 The ability to integrate with a CRM is essential in an effective PRM software.
+For example, Kiflo PRM was named one of the Best Partner Relationship Management Apps by HubSpot CRM due to our integration capabilities with the platform.

 Benefits: By integrating your PRM into your CRM, you optimize the impact of your indirect ecosystem and keep everything coherent with your direct sales.
 Since all the information is gathered in a single database, you can establish more reliable sales forecasts.